 Envisioning the Future

 With the global telehealth market projected to grow 36.5% over the next six years, the shift toward remote work will continue to gain traction.
-To address the crisis-level talent shortage on the horizon, the industry must make even bolder moves in defining the future of healthcare.
+To address the talent shortage in healthcare that may reach a level of crisis, the industry must make even bolder moves in defining the future of healthcare.
 Even if some roles never go completely remote, Wellstar’s Ziglor says increased flexibility will be essential to competing in a tight market.
 While clinical roles may not be as easily performed remotely, she says, it’s important to explore creative solutions that allow team members more flexibility.
 “We believe that’s the future of work within healthcare.”